mlrun/mlrun/docs/howto/remote.md

 }
 ```

-## Set Environment Variables in a Terminal
+## Set environment variables in a terminal

 You can create a script that sets the desired environment variables before launching your IDE